swarm-game/swarm/data/scenarios/README.md

 one, and make whatever changes you want, using the other files as examples.

-XXX Things to add to scenarios:
-  - Version field
-  - Author field

 ## Loading scenarios

 The "blessed" scenarios that come with Swarm are stored in